 - Calcium silicate brick walls prevent noise from outdoors.

 - The cost of construction is about 40% less than the total cost due to the following factors:

 - The dissipation of calcium silicate products can be very low.

 - The wall thickness will be lowered when using these bricks as a result of excessive compressive strength.

 Disadvantages of calcium silicate bricks:

 - These bricks are manufactured using a mechanized method only.

-- Unsuitable for foundations and paving because the presence of water can cause damage to bricks and poor resistance to abrasion.
+- They are unsuitable for foundations and paving because the presence of water can cause damage to bricks and poor resistance to abrasion.

 - In some situations, calcium silicate bricks are not suitable.

 - If the clay is available in insufficient quantities, clay bricks are extra economical than calcium silicate bricks.